v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 4.8: Encrypt sensitive information at rest

 **Guidance**: Use encryption at rest on all Azure resources.
-Microsoft recommends allowing Azure to manage your encryption keys, however there is the option for you to manage your own keys in some instances.
+Azure recommends allowing Azure to manage your encryption keys, however there is the option for you to manage your own keys in some instances.

 * [Understand encryption at rest in Azure](../security/fundamentals/encryption-atrest.md)